 Reason for the Christmas Season

 The real reason for the Christmas season is to confuse and deceive people about what the Bible teaches in general and the real story about Jesus' birth in particular.
 The devil has done a superb job of mixing a good amount of deception with a little bit of truth to produce a religious holiday that appeals both the head and to the heart of the average deceived person in the world.
 The holiday and all its customs and trappings, at its core, is a compilation of many man-made traditions (see Matthew 15:9) that, as a package, masquerade as the truth of God.
-Now that you know the TRUTH, the final question is: What are YOU going to do about it?
+Now that you know the TRUTH, that Jesus was NEVER in the holiday, the final question is: What are YOU going to do about it?